The Department of Agriculture is responsible for administering two sets of requirements for imported food. These requirements are designed to:

 Biosecurity Act 2015

-To help protect Australia’s unique environment from unwanted pests and diseases, the Department of Agriculture and Water Resources regulates products imported into Australia.
+To help protect Australia’s unique environment from unwanted pests and diseases, the Department of Agriculture regulates products imported into Australia.
 The importation of some products is, by law, subject to certain biosecurity import conditions.
 Some products are not permitted entry while other products are only allowed into Australia subject to meeting import conditions that mitigate the biosecurity risk.
 This may include a requirement for an import permit.

 You can use the

 Biosecurity Import Conditions system (BICON) to determine whether a commodity intended for import into Australia:

 - is permitted

 - requires treatment

 It is your responsibility to comply with the department’s import conditions when importing into Australia.

 All food imported into Australia must comply with the requirements of the Code and the